11 Types of Sprinkler Heads for the Right Water Coverage

 Pop-up sprinklers that are six inches are great for turfs and zones, with enough height and reach to clear the entire grass, even if the lawn grows a little longer.

-Sprinkler heads that are taller than this are designed to clear bigger obstacles such as shrubs, plants and foliage, making them ideal for areas with rock structures, elevated planters, high-reaching plants and tall decorative grasses or any types of hedges.
+Sprinkler heads that are taller than this are designed to clear bigger obstacles such as shrubs, plants and foliage, making them ideal for areas with rock structures, elevated types of planters, high-reaching plants and tall decorative grasses or any types of hedges.

 Pop-up sprinklers are excellent choices for rocky soil or soil that’s hard to dig through.